j-richey/ounce-of-rust-design-doc/source/requirements/user-stories.rst

 .. rubric:: Acceptance Criteria

+* The Rust API Guidelines are consulted when designing the libraries API. [#RustAPIGuidelines]_
 * An experienced Rust programmer code reviews and signs off on the library's API.

 .. rubric:: Notes